We are looking for students…

 Joyful learning in a fluid and flexible environment.

-- A stable community of caring teachers and peers
+- A stable community of caring, experienced teachers and kind peers of multiple ages.

 - Personalized learning plans with options for in-person and at-home learning